liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 Great!
 You've used the theme CSS client extension to add new frontend tokens to Clarity's style book.
 The client extension approach enables you to create distinct visual identities for sub-brands quickly and efficiently.
 Next, you'll learn more about implementing custom functionality with Global JS client extensions.

-## Exercise 6a: Creating an Accessibility Menu with a Global JS Client Extension
+## Exercise 6a: Implementing an Accessibility Menu

-Here, you'll create and deploy an accessibility menu using a Global JS client extension.
+Here, you'll create and deploy an accessibility menu on Clarity's website using a global JS client extension.

 1. Open a file explorer and navigate to the `exercises/exercise-6/code-samples/` folder in your course workspace.